 All Montessori classrooms are literacy-based environments which promote early reading and rich vocabularies due to the numerous, concrete activities practiced in an interactive context.
 In our Montessori immersion classrooms, this development occurs in the target language for sound discrimination, symbol/character recognition, and phonetic reading.
 It is typical for four and a half year olds in Montessori classrooms to take keen interest in deciphering written material and to begin to build small words with the moveable alphabet.
 Our immersion environments focus on developing oral comprehension and productive speech first, and then we use this knowledge base to follow the child’s interest and develop their writing and reading skills.
-Children transfer their skills in reading and writing to English in their third year of the Primary program after they have established a basic level of literacy in the target language.
+Children transfer their skills in reading and writing to English when their begin formal English instruction in their first year of the Elementary program after they have established a basic level of literacy in the target language.

 The Montessori Primary classroom has several distinct areas of science – earth science, botany, and zoology – which include hands on projects, experiments, and learning to observe and record.
 Small children have a natural sense of wonder and order.
 They demonstrate these tendencies by their interests in classifying, comparing, and exploring the natural world with their senses.
 Given these interests, teachers focus on nomenclature, on classification, on definitions, and finally on the importance of observation.
 Over the three year period, Primary Montessori students are introduced to a variety of scientific concepts related to the life cycle of seeds and plants, types of trees and flowers, the five kingdoms, and the planet Earth: its place in the solar system, its surface, its care, its elements, its weather.